monymony-public/react-native-tutorial/docs/tips/image-error-ios14.md

 Related issue: https://github.com/facebook/react-native/issues/29279

-It fixed and merged to react native latest version.
-If you are using under 0.63 versions, it can be help to fix the issue.
+This issue is fixed and merged to react native latest version.
+But if you want to fix your project now or you are using under 0.63 versions, here is the solution.

 ## Make Patch

-We will use the [patch-package](https://github.com/ds300/patch-package).
+We will use the [patch-package](https://github.com/ds300/patch-package) to make and apply patch.

 > patch-package lets app authors instantly make and keep fixes to npm dependencies.
 It's a vital band-aid for those of us living on the bleeding edge.

-### Patch React Native
+### Patch React Native Code

 #### 1. Open the file from `node_modules/react-native/Libraries/Image/RCTUIImageViewAnimated.m`
 #### 2. Edit source